14 Feb 2023

 Expert networks specialized by region

 Many expert networks focus on a particular region, where they have a stronger footprint than others.
 Notable firms are pictured below.
 Firms like VisasQ and Mimir are strong in Japan, whereas Lynk, Nodes, Liahnson each cover different parts of Southeast Asia.
-Infomineo and Golden Apple have a rare coverage of North Africa and the Middle East, as has Accurate Insights and Wivenn in Brazil.
-Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France and Prosapient and Focal Fact in the UK.
+Infomineo and Infoquest have a rare coverage of North Africa and the Middle East, as do Accurate Insights and Wivenn in Brazil.
+Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France and Prosapient, Arbolus and Focal Fact in the UK.

 Who are the customers of expert networks?

 Expert networks started out in the early 2000’s with serving the hedge fund community.
 The services were soon in demand also in the wider financial industry, reaching private equity firms, asset managers, banks and consultants.
+We estimated that about 4,500 firms use expert networks in early 2022.
 The market is driven by a few fundamental trends:

 Increased supply - as more experts can be found online, and are increasingly open to the concept of micro-consulting.

-Increased demand - a fenomenal growth in private equity assets under management fuels spend on deal analysis by both PE firms and the consultants that they engage.
-Also corporate strategy teams are increasingly accessing expert networks to inform their decisions.
+Increased demand.
+1) A fenomenal growth in private equity assets under management fuels spend on deal analysis by both PE firms and the consultants that they engage.
+2) Corporate strategy teams are increasingly accessing expert networks to inform their decisions.
+3) Market researchers have been repeatedly upset by mediocre B2C sample quality.
+They increasingly shift their attention and spending to the qualified B2B respondents of expert networks.

 We split the market in four broad segments: consulting, asset management (including hedge funds, long only funds, SWFs, IMs and family offices), private equity, and corporates.
 In 2021, we estimate consulting to be the largest segment at 33%.
-For further detail, you may purchase the underlying dataset.
+For further detail, you may purchase the 2023 market sizing dataset here.

 What is next for expert networks?

 The expert network industry is continuously evolving.
 Since we discussed industry consolidation v. fragmentation in 2018, the fragmentation case has had the upper hand.
-Fears that the industry reaches maturity might be overblown, as expert network recruitment is far above pre-pandemic levels.
+Fears that the industry reaches maturity come and go as the industry swings from frantic growth to temporary (?) slowdowns.

 Firstly, the ease of finding experts attracts new entrants to the market.
 This risks creating a fatigue both among experts (receiving too many identical requests) and among clients (receiving too many similar sales pitches), and margin-eroding competition as indicated in the GLG S-1.